asapio/gembench/README.md

 The following paper details the motivation behind this software and also contains a detailed description of it:

 A. Sapio, R. Tatiefo, S. Bhattacharyya, and M. Wolf.
-GEMBench: A platform for collaborative development of gpu accelerated embedded markov decision systems.
+GEMBench: A platform for collaborative development of GPU accelerated embedded Markov decision systems.
 In Proceedings of the International Conference on Embedded Computer Systems: Architectures, Modeling, and Simulation, Samos, Greece, July 2019

 ## Software organization: